 Thailand: A legal status for refugee children

 In northern Thailand, Terre des Hommes supports refugee children and members of indigenous minorities.
-They are stateless and often denied even basic rights.
-Only gradually, and thanks to persistent work, is the situation improving.
+They are stateless and are often denied even basic rights.
+Only gradually, and thanks to persistent efforts, is the situation improving.

 Between one and two million people in Thailand are stateless.
-In the north, in the province of Mae Hong Son, there are far more than half of the population.
-It is difficult for a simple reason to appreciate their exact number: they do not exist on paper.
+In the north, in the province of Mae Hong Son, it's well over half the population.
+Estimating their exact number is difficult for one simple reason: they don't exist on paper.

 Your support for strong children!

-Many are relatives of indigenous mountain peoples such as the Meo, the Karen, Lahu, Akha, Yao or Lisu, which were populated by generations ago.
+Many are members of indigenous hill tribes such as the Meo, Karen, Lahu, Akha, Yao, or Lisu, who settled remote regions generations ago.
 Others are children of refugees.
-Anyone who escapes across the border before the military dictatorship in Myanmar is often not registered.
-Children of refugee families who were born in Thai territory are not recognized by any government.
+Those fleeing across the border from the military dictatorship in Myanmar, for example, are often not registered.
+Children of refugee families born on Thai territory are not recognized by any government.

-Although stateless children also have rights.
-And the Thai government recognizes this: They have the right to go to school, to be cared for in hospitals and to contact state courts.
+Stateless children do have rights, and the Thai government certainly recognizes them: they have the right to go to school, receive hospital care, and access state courts.
 However, stateless children are often discriminated against by authorities.
-And there are people who take advantage of their situation.
-Some corrupt officials double the fee, which is due for a hospital visit.
-Families get involved in the black market on credit sharks, for example to pay school fees.
+And there are people who exploit their situation.
+Some corrupt officials double the fees charged for things like hospital visits.
+Families resort to black market loan sharks to pay for things like school fees.

-At the end of the year, stateless children often do not receive their graduation certificate, which would be so important for scholarships and career opportunities.
-"As a stateless person, it often feels as if everything works against you," Som recalls, who grew up as a child of Myanmarian refugees.
+Stateless children often don't receive their school-leaving certificate at the end of the year, which is so important for scholarships and career opportunities.
+"As a stateless person, it often feels like everything is working against you," recalls Som, who grew up as the child of Burmese refugees.

-Slowly but surely, successes are being achieved.
+Slowly but surely, progress is being made.
 The Thai government is now expanding infrastructure in the remote project regions.
-Young refugees, migrants, and stateless people are living less isolated lives.
-Legal counseling services are being established, and authorities are being sensitized and trained.
-And a total of more than 32,000 children and young people have now been able to obtain legal status or even Thai citizenship through the work of Terre des Hommes and partner organizations like DCCN.
+Young refugees, migrants, and stateless people are living in less isolation.
+Legal aid services are being established, and authorities are being sensitized and trained.
+And thanks to the work of Terre des Hommes and partner organizations like DCCN, more than 32,000 children and young people have now been able to obtain legal status or even Thai citizenship.

 They are now role models for their communities.
-Many take responsibility themselves to pass on their experiences and to support stateless children.
+Many are taking on responsibility themselves to pass on their experiences and, in turn, support stateless children.